|Guaranteed ATAR||70 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

 *The indicative first-year fee is calculated on 200 credit points, which is the typical full-time study load per year, however some courses require additional study to be completed, in which case the fee will be higher than that shown.

 This fee is a guide only.
 It may vary depending on the units you choose and do not include incidental fees (such as lab coats or art supplies) or the cost of your textbooks - visit other fees and charges for more information.
 For more information on fees and to determine your eligibility for HECS-HELP or FEE-HELP, please visit fee basics or the Study Assist website

 If you're not an Australian citizen, permanent resident or New Zealand citizen, please see information for international students.

-Curtin's Public Relations course is accredited by the Public Relations Institute of Australia -- the peak national professional body.
+Curtin's Public Relations course is accredited by the Public Relations Institute of Australia (PRIA) - the peak national professional body.
 The accreditation applies to both the Bachelor of Commerce and the Bachelor of Arts when students are enrolled in the Public Relations major.

 Credit for recognised learning is considered on an individual basis.

 - Public Relations Officer